GilbertOwen/Rock-Paper-Scissor---React-Laravel/README.md

 # React + Laravel

-## A project based on rock, paper, scissor.
+## A simple project based on rock, paper, scissor.

 ### Using :
 - React for the frontEnd